-News 11 Aug 2006: Patriot Antennas, the N. America antenna manufacturer based in Albion, Michigan, announced today a transportable flyaway version of their unusual offset segmented antenna.
+In 11 Aug 2006: Patriot Antennas, the N. America antenna manufacturer based in Albion, Michigan, announced a new a transportable flyaway version of their unusual offset segmented antenna.

 Its dual skin technology means that high profile accuracy is maintained and operation from C band through Ku, X and Ka band frequencies is possible.